Rachel Brooking

-Rachel Jane Brooking (born 18 October 1975) is a New Zealand Member of Parliament for the Labour Party.
-She first became an MP at the 2020 New Zealand general election.
-She is a lawyer by profession.
+Rachel Jane Brooking (born 18 October 1975) is a New Zealand lawyer and politician.

+Brooking was elected to the New Zealand House of Representatives at the 2020 New Zealand general election.
+She was Minister for Oceans and Fisheries and Minister for Food Safety in the Sixth Labour Government.

-Biography
+Early life and career

+Brooking grew up in Dunedin, where she attended Otago Girls' High School.

 Brooking has a double degree in ecology and law from the University of Otago.

 Prior to entering Parliament, Brooking worked as a lawyer.
 She specialised in environmental, resource management and local government law, and worked for a period for the Parliamentary Commissioner for the Environment in Wellington before returning to Dunedin to practice law with Anderson Lloyd.
 In 2019, Brooking was appointed to a government panel charged with reviewing the Resource Management Act 1991.
 She was previously the chair of the Otago/Southland branch of the Resource Management Law Association.

-Brooking became a student activist in 1994, her first year at university, protesting against education minister Lockwood Smith due to excessively high student fees.
-Later she was voted president of the Otago University Students' Association in 1997.
+Brooking became a student activist in 1994, her first year at university, protesting against education minister Lockwood Smith over excessively high student fees.
+She was elected president of the Otago University Students' Association in 1997.
 In 2010, Brooking was appointed to the board of University Book Shop (Otago) Ltd, and in 2019 to the board of Dunedin International Airport.